yatin166/node-iot/README.md

 # node-iot
-This is a WIP node-express IoT project
+This is a WIP node-express IoT project along with React frontend application for IoT dashboard

 Install docker in order to run the project easily.